Integralist/integralist.co.uk/content/posts/git-merge-strategies.md

 With `git merge` a merge commit is utilised to resolve conflicts and so is considered _non-destructive_.
 What this means is that the commits within either branch (destination or source) aren't modified in any way.

-With `git rebase` the source branch commits are placed _before_ the destination branch's commits, but also the commits themselves are from the source are recreated inside the destination branch.
+With `git rebase` the source branch commits are placed _before_ the destination branch's commits, but also the source commits are recreated inside the destination branch.

 Let's look and see what this does for us: